 Arguments against the use of Ethernet in industrial environments have almost disappeared.
-"Familiarity", "high availability" (subsequently, low cost) and improved timeliness and dependability are driving this phenomenon.
+"Familiarity", "high availability" (subsequently, low cost), improved timeliness and dependability are driving this phenomenon.
 But still, there are obstacles to overcome [1].
 Indeed, recent research efforts [2, 3] on Ethernet technologies have been focusing on timeliness, trying to find solutions to issues such as bounded response time evaluation, optimal scheduling policies, switching topologies or clock synchronisation.
 However, they essentially consider the timing characteristics at the Data Link Layer, and it is still to come, to our best knowledge, an overall approach embracing a fully defined protocol stack.
-While until a couple of years ago a valid justification for this hole could eventually be the actual lack of technologies [4] offering an overall ensemble of protocols and mechanisms, this justification can not serve that purpose anymore.

-Ethernet/IP [5], where IP stands for "Industrial Protocol", is eventually just only one example of a commercial-off-the-shelf (COTS) technology offering a full set of protocols and mechanisms enabling the development of distributed time-critical applications for the factory-floor environment.
+Ethernet/IP [4], where IP stands for "Industrial Protocol", is eventually just only one example of a commercial-off-the-shelf (COTS) technology offering a full set of protocols and mechanisms enabling the development of distributed timecritical applications for the factory-floor environment.
 Ethernet/IP uses an Application protocol - the Control and Information Protocol (CIP), layered on top of a standard TCP/IP protocol stack, where the physical and data link layers can be commodity Ethernet technologies.